 Wildlife to spot on safari in Mana Pools National Park

-The life-giving power of the Zambezi River makes Mana Pools National Park one of Zimbabwe’s most flourishing regions.
-The park has been recognised as the country’s second World Heritage Site and one of the continent’s best game-viewing areas.
-Due to its range of habitats, from woodland to savannah to cliff and the Zambezi River, Mana holds a healthy and varied birdlife – with over 380 species recorded.
+Mana Pools National Park is a UNESCO World Heritage site for good reason.
+Situated along the banks of the Zambezi River in northeastern Zimbabwe it is a game lover’s paradise.
+It is wild and untamed and delivers on its promise of being a spectacular wilderness.
+On your Mana Pools safari, you can expect to encounter huge herds of elephant, buffalo, as well as zebra and many other antelope species, congregating alongside the broad Zambezi River.
+They are followed closely by several predators including lion, hyena, cheetah and wild dog.
+Due to its range of habitats, from woodland to savannah to cliff and the Zambezi River, Mana Pools holds a healthy and varied birdlife with over 380 species recorded.
 Some bucket list birds include the Pel’s fishing owl, Lilian’s lovebirds, and the carmine bee-eater which visit every September to nest in the river banks.

 Mana Pools is an expansive wildlife conservation area in the north of Zimbabwe and you can be assured of an exceptional safari experience in one of Africa’s most renowned game-viewing regions.
 Countless species, including members of the Big 5 and various plains game, criss-cross the landscape for an unforgettable game drive.
 Guided walks in Mana Pools, led by fully qualified and highly experienced guides, are encouraged throughout the year.
 Close encounters with species like elephants, buffalos and on some occasions even lions are not uncommon.